IU Health Methodist Hospital Emergency Medicine

-Indiana University Health Methodist Hospital is known for complete expert care in emergency medicine for both adults and children.
+IU Health Methodist Hospital is known for complete expert care in emergency medicine for both adults and children.
 We are prepared with rapid care protocols for patients experiencing traumatic injury and symptoms of possible heart attack and stroke.

 We are the largest emergency medicine training center in the state and, in conjunction with the Indiana University School of Medicine, we are one of the nation’s top-ranked academic teaching hospitals.
 Our exceptional dedication to quality patient care helped our emergency department earn a 2012 Lantern Award from the Emergency Nurses Association for high performance in leadership, practice, education, advocacy and results.